 Converting from As Fed to Dry Matter: Divide percentage of nutrient As Fed by the percentage Dry Matter, and then you get the percentage of nutrient by dry weight.

 Converting from Dry Matter to As Fed: Multiply the percentage of desired nutrient on a Dry Matter basis by the percentage of total Dry Matter.
 The result is the percentage of that nutrient As Fed.

 Why should you care?
 Knowing these percentages gives you the knowledge to make educated decisions about which feeders to give your reptiles, and how often, based on individual needs.

 ReptiFiles’ Chart of Feeder Insect Nutrition Facts

 By this point you’re probably wondering how accurate this information can be.
 Of course, the specific nutritional value of any given feeder insect will vary depending on the quality of its gutload and the breeder’s insect husbandry.
-In this data it is assumed that each feeder is properly gutloaded and healthy.
-Also note that more mature insects typically contain more fat and less protein, younger insects contain more protein and less fat.
+This data assumes that each feeder is properly gutloaded and healthy, and has been averaged from the sources of nutritional information that I’ve found for each type.

 The following data is presented “As Fed,” and has been rounded to the nearest percent for simplicity’s sake.